Tetsuya (musician)

 Tetsuya (テツヤ), formerly known as Tetsu, is a Japanese musician, singer-songwriter, and record producer, best known as bassist and bandleader of the rock band L'Arc-en-Ciel.
 Formed in 1991, they have sold over 40 million records, making them one of the best-selling music artists in Japan.

 Tetsuya also performs backing vocals in L'Arc-en-Ciel and has composed many of the band's songs, including "Link", "Ready Steady Go", "Finale", "Driver's High", "Stay Away", "Pieces" and "Good Luck My Way".
 In 2001, he started a solo career under the name Tetsu69.
 From 2005 to 2006, Tetsuya was a support member of Morrie's solo project Creature Creature.
 He formed a L'Arc-en-Ciel cover band named Like-an-Angel in 2023.

+Early life

+Tetsuya started listening to hard rock music in his first year of junior high school, after seeing upperclassman perform at a school festival.
+Befriending them, the upperclassmen introduced him to bands such as Deep Purple and Rainbow.
+After school, Tetsuya would hang out and listen to hard rock records with his friends Ken and Maeda, both of whom were guitarists.
+One day, Ken suggested Tetsuya start playing bass and he readily agreed, without knowing the difference between the two instruments.

+Tetsuya ended up going to a different high school than Ken and was unable to find musicians at his own school to start a band with.
+In his second year, he joined a band made up of musicians from a different school, which renamed themselves Bystonwell shortly after.
+It consisted of Tetsuya on bass, Kazuto on vocals, Kouichi on drums and Katsushi on guitar.
+With activities largely limited to their summer and winter breaks from school, Bystonwell entered contests and won awards, but also experienced lineup changes, with Ken joining the band as guitarist when Katsushi left.
+Tetsuya later estimated that they stayed together until the year after he graduated high school.
+Kouichi would join Billy and the Sluts, while Kazuto went on to Angè∞Graie.